avi12/web-ext-deploy/README.md

     web-ext-deploy --get-cookies=firefox
     ```
   - `--firefox-zip` string
-    The path to the ZIP from the root.
+    The relative path to the ZIP from the root.
     You can use `{version}` in the ZIP filename, which will be replaced by the `version` entry from your `package.json`
   - `--firefox-zip-source` string?
-    The path to the ZIP that contains the source code of your extension, if applicable.
+    The relative path to the ZIP that contains the source code of your extension, if applicable.
     You can use `{version}` as well.
   - `--firefox-changelog` string?
     The changes made in this version compared to the previous one.
 The Firefox users will see this.